gforcedev/alevel/German/Grammar.md

 Decimal numbers are said with the number before the decimal, "Komma" (as in, the comma used instead of a decimal point in German), and then each number individually (or the whole number again).

 For example, 23.45 could be "Drei-und-zwanzig-komma-vier-fünf" or "Drei-und-zwanzig-komma-fünf-und-vierzig"

+# People as 'the'
+Colloquially, people can sometimes be referred to using the definite article.
+For example, "was meinen Vater betrifft, den finde ich..." would translate to "when it comes to my father, I find **him**"